tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

  </tbody>
 </table>

-In general, California, Texas, New York, D.C., Washington State, Virginia, Massachusetts, Illinois, and Georgia are hot areas for API jobs for tech writers (of course, this assertion rests on some assumptions about how to interpret this data).
-If "API" is a more common term, I assume more technical writer jobs will involve working with APIs in those areas.
+In general, California, Texas, New York, D.C., Washington State, Virginia, Massachusetts, Illinois, and Georgia are hot areas for API jobs for tech writers.
+(Of course, this assertion rests on some assumptions about how to interpret this data &mdash; If "API" is a more common term, I assume more technical writer jobs will involve working with APIs in those areas.)

 {% include random_ad.html %}